ajmal017/Covalyzer/README.md

 4) Draw graphs
  - Visualization is everything.
 So this is an important part of the entire project:
  - Visualize th optionprofits of account over the next weeks on the basis of the actual portfolio, taking into account dividends and rollovers and transaction fees.
- - Meltdown of timevalue of the options
+ - Meltdown of timevalue
- - Maybe some nice 3D charts drawing x=days left until expitry / y=strikeprice (with the current price marked) / z=timevalue
+ - Maybe some nice 3D charts drawing x=days left until expitry / y=strikeprice (with the current price marked) / z=timevalue or IROO

 5) Automization of the trading-interface.
 - I have a lot of experience with is the Trading-API of Interactive Brokers.
 This will be it.